CodewithAbhi7/Ai-based-Disease-Detection-System/README.md

 # Ai-based-Disease-Detection-System
-HealthCure is a website in which 4 disease detections models are there using the power of AI.
+AyurCare is a website in which 4 disease detections models are there using the power of AI.
 Brain Tumour detection: Used CNN accuracy is 92.42% Breast Cancer Detection: Used Random Forest accuracy was 99.53% Diabetes detection: Used SVM accuracy was 78.66%.
 Pneumonia Detection: Used custom CNN accuracy was 98.16%
 ## Steps to run this website:
 1. Download anaconda https://www.anaconda.com/download/
 2. Create a conda environment and install the required libraries